tufts-tsp/tmnt/docs/source/overview.md

 The threat modeling tool is a continuation of our work investigating threat modeling by security experts for medical devices ([Thompson et al. USENIX 2024](https://www.usenix.org/conference/usenixsecurity24/presentation/thompson)).
 Specifically, we wanted to build a tool that leverages UI best practices (see [Ben Shneiderman's Designing the User Interface](http://seu1.org/files/level5/IT201/Book%20-%20Ben%20Shneiderman-Designing%20the%20User%20Interface-4th%20Edition.pdf)) and follows the natural threat modeling process we identified in our prior work.

-Please review the full whitepaper that we presented at WSIW 2024 ([wsiw_tm_dsl](wsiw_tm_dsl.pdf)) for a more detailed dive into the tool's design and motivation.

 ## Background on Threat Modeling

 Please refer to [Intro to Threat Modeling](IntroThreatModeling.md).

 There have been several tools and domain-specific languages that have been previously developed to aid system designers with threat modeling, we provide a review of these tools [here](ThreatModelingTools.md).
 We recommend trying out a few of these tools.

-If you do not have Windows and want to try [Microsoft Threat Modeling Tool](https://learn.microsoft.com/en-us/azure/security/develop/threat-modeling-tool) or [Threats Manager Studio](https://threatsmanager.com/), please use `vm-winresearch.eecs.tufts.edu`.
+**NOTE (Tufts Students)**: If you do not have Windows and want to try [Microsoft Threat Modeling Tool](https://learn.microsoft.com/en-us/azure/security/develop/threat-modeling-tool) or [Threats Manager Studio](https://threatsmanager.com/), please use `vm-winresearch.eecs.tufts.edu` (Ron is able to give you access).

 ## Design Goals for TMNT